devonhg/GH-Devons-Tools-Core/README.md

 are included that make adding some wordpress features a snap.
 The strength of this tool is the ability to modually add classes to the inc folder and utilize them without any additional code.

-#Built-In Features and Classes

-##Post-Type Class
+#Post-Type Class
+##Dependencies:
+class-meta-box.php
+class-pt-shortcodes.php
+class-taxonomy.php
-Dependencies: class-meta-box.php, class-pt-shortcodes.php, class-taxonomy.php, functions.php
+functions.php

-Properties
+##Properties
 $name : The name of the post type.
 $name_s : The name of the post type, singular.
 $pt_slug : The slug of the post type.

-Methods
+##Methods
 __construct($name, $name_singular) : This function of course represents the fields that must be filled out when first creating the post type

 reg_tax($name, $name_singular) : This method registers a taxonomy to the post type, creates an instance of the taxonomy class.

 reg_meta($title, $desc, $type="text", $options = null) : Registers a meta to a post type, basically allows for additional options to be filled in for a post type.
 The type optoisn are as follows:
 `
 "text" : A simple text-box input field.
 "radio" : Radio buttons, options can be defined under the "options" argument as an array, ex: array(option1, option2, ..).
 "textarea" : A larger text area, good for large bodies of text.
 "color" : Uses the wordpress color picker for a color.
 `
 All meta fields associated with a post type is shown as a list.